Subekshyeah/Top_youtuber_UK/README.md

 1. Get the data
 2. Explore the data in Excel
-3. Load the data into SQL Server
+3. Load the data into MySQL
 4. Clean the data with SQL
 5. Test the data with SQL
 6. Visualize the data in Power BI